Latest Policy Updates

 Café and Get-togethers

-The café at Askham is closed to the public however is open to visitors and contractors, Monday to Friday, 9am to 2pm.
+The café at Askham is open to the public, Monday to Friday, 9am to 3pm.

 Large gatherings / events at Askham will start to resume on a case by case basis.
 Please email firstname.lastname@example.org for more information and a discussion about if and how we can facilitate.